Nine Inch Nails: Tron: Ares, Peel It Back Tour and Nine Inch Noize (2024–present)

 Plans for a tour titled Peel It Back leaked on January 13, 2025.
 Details indicated August and September shows in the United States, Canada, and Europe, as well as a Facebook post for a September 10 event in Tampa, Florida, and an associated Ticketmaster listing.
 On January 14, the band confirmed they were touring, with further details to follow, but their announcement was paused due to the ongoing Los Angeles wildfires.
 The band later announced the summer tour on January 22.

 On July 17, 2025, the band released "As Alive as You Need Me to Be" as the lead single from the Tron: Ares soundtrack.
 The song would later be nominated for Best Rock Song and Best Song Written for Visual Media at the 68th Annual Grammy Awards.
 On July 30, the band announced that Freese would rejoin the touring lineup after Rubin's departure to join the Foo Fighters, who had released Freese earlier that year.
 This marked the band's first lineup change in nine years, the longest timespan to date.

-On September 16, 2025, it was announced that Nine Inch Nails and Boys Noize will perform at Coachella 2026 as a supergroup called Nine Inch Noize.
+On September 16, 2025, it was announced that Nine Inch Nails and Boys Noize would perform at Coachella 2026 as a supergroup called Nine Inch Noize.
 Boys Noize had previously opened for the Peel It Back Tour, and would join the band on stage during the third act of every performance, with the Coachella performances acting as an extension of the third act.
-On October 1, a second North American leg of the Peel It Back tour was revealed, scheduled for February and March 2026.
+On October 1, a second North American leg of the Peel It Back Tour was revealed, scheduled for February and March 2026.
+For the tour, Stu Brooks was brought in as the band's primary bassist, as Cortini had quietly left Nine Inch Nails shortly after the first leg of the Peel It Back Tour.
+On February 27, 2026, Nine Inch Nails released the remix album Tron Ares: Divergence, featuring previously unreleased material from the Tron: Ares score, along with remixes from Arca, Mark Pritchard, Boys Noize, Lanark Artefax, Chilly Gonzales, Danny L Harle, Jack Dangers, Pixel Grip, Working Men's Club, The Dare, and Schwefelgelband.

+Nine Inch Noize was released on April 17, 2026, as Halo 38 in the halo numbering system.
+The record was first announced on April 8, being advertised by a billboard on the way to Coachella in Indio, California.
+Reznor stated there won't be any further Nine Inch Noize tours following Coachella "anytime soon", and he will be back to working on Nine Inch Nails material.